 I wandered around the back of the building where the coax goes out to the tower and discovered the dripping plastic from the melted jacket.
 I reached up and first checked the cable to see if it was warm (it was not).
 Then I shook it and heard what I thought was water sloshing around inside.
 This is the original Andrew 7/8 inch cable from when the station signed on in 1972 or so.
 Very likely that further up the tower, something has chaffed through the outer jacket and shield, allowing water into the cable.

-I drilled a small 5/32 inch hole at the lowest point in the cable before it enters the building.
+I drilled a small 5/32-inch hole at the lowest point in the cable before it enters the building.
 The result was a steady stream of water, which was aided by some additional pressure from a spare N2 tank.
 I let it drain while I ran down to town and got some lunch.
-I came back a half an hour later, turned the transmitter on and was satisfied to see 100 watts forward power with 1 watt reflected.
-I ran the transmitter up to full power for a while, then deciding discretion is the better part of valour, turned it down to half power; 820 watts which nets 8 watts reflected power.
+I came back half an hour later, turned the transmitter on, and was satisfied to see 100 watts of forward power with 1 watt reflected.
+I ran the transmitter up to full power for a while, then deciding discretion is the better part of valor, and turned it down to half power; 820 watts which net 8 watts reflected power.

 Needless to say, the transmission line needs to be replaced as soon as possible.

 Is that 3-1/8 cable or are my eyes playing tricks?

 Nautel transmitters are VERY sensitive to reflected power (as you saw) and will foldback in a heartbeat.
 So, how did the feedline get hot enough to melt the insulation?
 Was a previous brute force transmitter replaced thinking it was a transmitter issue instead of a feedline issue?

 Does anyone ever check the pressure on the coax…I mean, duh?
 How do you get that much water in a coax without someone knowing it has a problem?
 Doesn’t somebody check readings on the transmitter?
 You gotta know that something is not right when the power starts to drop, that don’t happen overnight.